TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-9A---9i---9AT---10A.md

 Move this system.img and your vbmeta.img to your adb folder if necessary.

-Now reboot into Fastbootd Mode (turn phone off, hold power and vol - ) and use
+Now reboot into Fastbootd Mode (turn phone off, hold power and vol - ) connect to pc, and use

     fastboot devices
     fastboot reboot fastboot

- or if you have usb debugging, use from within the booted ROM/System
+ or if you have usb debugging, connect to pc, use from within the booted ROM/System

     adb devices
     adb reboot fastboot